-To monitor and review the final Bentleigh Structure Plan, the following steps will be carried out:
+To monitor and review the final Bentleigh Structure Plan, we will carry out the following steps:

-- > Reporting undertaken against Council's Glen Eira Council and Community Plan will include updates on elements of this Plan which have been advanced. - > Council will continue to discuss the outcomes in this Plan and the progress of identified projects with the Bentleigh Traders Association. - A review of the demographic changes anticipated as a consequence to this Plan in relation to population growth within the study area will occur after the release of Census data at five year intervals. - The mapping of development activity within the activity centre will be undertaken after confirmation is given for significant development to proceed.
+- > The Structure Plan will be internally reviewed every four years. - > Reporting undertaken against Council's Glen Eira Council and Community Plan will include updates on elements of this Plan which have been advanced. - > Council will continue to discuss the outcomes in this Plan and the progress of identified projects with the Bentleigh Traders Association. - > A review of the demographic changes anticipated due to this Plan in relation to population growth within the study area will occur after the release of Census data at five year intervals. - > The mapping of development activity within the activity centre will be undertaken after confirmation is given for significant development to proceed.